 Decisions on faculty staffing will be determined by the appropriate dean, with the recommendation that faculty continue working remotely as much as possible until the start of the Fall semester.

 Laboratories and research-based spaces are unique to their associated purpose, project, number of participants and location.
-We will be providing, and continually updating, university guidelines for safe research practices, but specific decisions on how our laboratory-based research returns to full operation should be overseen by the appropriate dean, on a case-by-case basis, considering all safe work practices, including social distancing, face covering or respirator use and laboratory disinfection methods.
+We will be providing, and continually updating, university guidelines for research practices, but specific decisions on how our laboratory-based research returns to full operation should be overseen by the appropriate dean, on a case-by-case basis, considering work practices, including social distancing, face covering or respirator use and laboratory disinfection methods.

-Step 1: Request to Return Your Department
+Step 1: Anticipated Return Date

 Step 2: Site Assessment